A Special Summer at Marin Shakespeare Company

 - Immersive Weekly Training Sessions: These sessions are at the heart of the lab experience, offering:

-- Specialized workshops with guest artists in fight choreography, intimacy direction, voice, and text.
+- Specialized workshops in voice and text.

 - Practical tools and exercises designed to unlock creative potential.